Uniform Conditioning: Decluster

 Dispersion variance can also be calculated from the Kriging Variance, Block Variance (BLOCKVAR) and Lagrange parameter(LAGRANGE); where DISPVAR= BLOCKVAR – VAR + (2*LAGRANGE).

-Decluster samples to produce declustered weight: with this option, you will need to define a regular 3D grid that will be used to calculate the declustered weight values for each data row, based on the number of samples contained within each grid cell.
+Define a regular 3D grid that is used to calculate the declustered weight values for each data row, based on the number of samples contained within each grid cell.
 One of the problems with the declustering method is that different grid sizes will generate different statistics.
 However, in general a regular grid about the size of the average sample spacing is suggested.

-Run: create the output declustered samples file based on either the values in the input samples file, a static weighting value or the calculation of weighting as performed by the DECLUST process.
+5. Click Run to create the output declustered samples file based on either the values in the input samples file, a static weighting value or the calculation of weighting as performed by the DECLUST process.